leangjia/blender_docs/manual/addons/camera/camera_rigs.rst

 Go to another frame, select a different camera rig and press it again.
 Now you have two markers and when you scrub the time line you will see the active camera switch accordingly.
 (repeat this process as many times as needed)
-This markers can then also be dragged around in the time to change the frame in which they will switch.
+These markers can then also be dragged around in the timeline to change the frame at which they will switch.

 Troubleshooting
 ===============

-If the Aim tracking is not functioning check that you have "Auto Run Python Scripts" enabled in the Preferences :menuselection:`Preferences --> Save & Load --> Auto Run Python Scripts`.
+If the Aim tracking or 2D rig are not functioning, check that you have "Auto Run Python Scripts" enabled in the Preferences :menuselection:`Preferences --> Save & Load --> Auto Run Python Scripts`.

-If the UI stops working, perhaps you have parented an object to the rig?
-At the moment If you parent an object to the rig with a name that precedes the camera name alphabetically, the UI can't load.
-E.g. The Default camera name for the Dolly is "Dolly Camera".
-If you parent an object called "E" it will work.
-But an object called "A" will fail.

 .. seealso::

-   The `Author's Github Repository <https://github.com/waylow/add_camera_rigs>`__.
+   - The `author's Github Repository <https://github.com/waylow/add_camera_rigs>`__
+   - A `blog post <http://lacuisine.tech/blog/2018/07/19/2d-camera-rig/>`__ explaining the 2D rig by its authors

 .. admonition:: Reference